Policies

 More pay and better conditions for nurses

-Anyone who has spent time in a hospital knows how vital nurses are.
+Anyone who has spent time in a hospital knows the vital role nurses play.
 They are tireless, dedicated and significantly underpaid.
 During the pandemic, they were our heroes.
-But unfortunately, underpaid and overworked, they are also leaving the profession in droves.
+However, unfortunately, they are also underpaid and overworked, leading to a significant exodus from the profession.
+While nurses have received pay increases in some states, ongoing pay disputes persist in others.
 The Good Party supports nurses’ demands for better wages and conditions.

 [1] Medical Journal of Australia (MJA), April 13 2020